Iamvivek-gupta/interview/README.md

 Here are some commonly asked JavaScript interview questions, along with explanations and examples to help you prepare:

 ### 1. **Explain closures in JavaScript.**
-   - **Closures** are functions that have access to their own scope, the scope of the outer function, and the global scope.
+   - **Closures** In JavaScript, a closure is a function that has the ability to access its own scope, as well as the scopes of the functions that surround it and the global scope.
+This feature allows functions to remember and access variables from an outer function even after the outer function has been executed.

+The outer function's variables and parameters are then accessible within the inner function, even after the outer function has finished running.
    - Example:
      ```javascript
      function outerFunction(outerVariable) {